Carol J. Adams: Activism

 Adams has explained that her activism taught her how to write by allowing her to think about how "ideas are experienced by others".
-Fighting on the non-dominant side of things through her activism allowed her to return to her book-writing with a deeper level of understanding sufficient enough to know what was going on.
+Fighting on the non-dominant side of things through her activism allowed her to return to her book-writing with a deeper level of understanding sufficient to know what was going on.
 The voice she had in her activism in the 1970s also helped her obtain her theoretical voice used in her books.
 Adams explains, in many interviews, that her activism taught her how to write.

 In her chapter, "What Came Before the Sexual Politics of Meat" in the book Species Matters: Humane Advocacy and Cultural Theory, Adams explains that she and her husband were activists in the 1970s against racism.
 They lived in Dunkirk, New York and tried to make the area progressive by pushing for minority housing to move into the rural area.
 Her husband, the local minister was receiving inflammatory letters from his congregation and Adams fought with inner self between doing as much as she can, and stopping where the situation became dangerous.
 She was spoken about on the call-in radio show "What's Your Opinion".
 One day when she was listening she was so furious about the inaccurate information being told that she called in and corrected all the misinformation.
 Regardless of what people said, Adams and her husband continued their activism and fight for low-to-moderate income housing.